hackclub/hackclub/case_studies/san_leandro_high_school/2015-09-05_first_meeting/planning.md

 ## Anticipated problems

-- lack of directors to peer ratio, as 3/5 of our directors are doing sports the beginning 30min
+- Lack of directors to peer ratio, as 3/5 of our directors are doing sports the beginning 30min
-- technical difficulty with the projector system
+- Technical difficulty with the projector system